min2ha/ukwa-site/content/target/44291/index.en.md

   "subject": "Brexit"
 }

-# Prime Minister's Office: Statement from the new Prime Minister Theresa May

 Theresa May's first statement as Prime Minister, in which she promises to govern in the interests of the many, not of the privileged few.